FMU

 Marjorie Elaine Henry (FMU 2003)

 Marjorie received the 2001-2002 Dr. John W. Baker Memorial Scholarship, which is awarded for outstanding contribution by a junior in art or music.
-She is employed by Florence County School District 1 as an art teacher at Henry Timrod Elementary School.
+She was first employed by Florence County School District 1 as an art teacher at Henry Timrod Elementary School, and is now teaching at McLaurin Elementary.
 Marjorie Henry

 Melissa is a employed by the Florence County School District 1.
 She has worked for a number of years as an art teacher at Henry L. Sneed Middle School.